SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 ![](assets/chapter-2-1-images/08.Inches-to-centimeters-07.png)

-The last compiled program will be executed (**InchesToCentimeters**).
+the last compiled program will be executed (**InchesToCentimeters**).
 We can see it as a name in the upper right corner of the window in front of one of the two green arrows:

 ![](assets/chapter-2-1-images/08.Inches-to-centimeters-08.png)

-**Switching between projects** is very easy, isn't it?
-Just choose the file with the source code of the program, double click it and when it starts, the program from the current file is being executed.
+**Switching between projects** is an easy task, isn't it?
+Choose the file with the source code of the program, double click on it and when it starts, the program from the current file runs.

-Let's test with floating-point numbers, for example with **2.5**:
+Let's test with floating-point numbers, for example, with **2.5**:

 ![](assets/chapter-2-1-images/08.Inches-to-centimeters-09.png)

 <table><tr><td><img src="/assets/alert-icon.png" style="max-width:50px" /></td>
-<td>В зависимост от регионалните настройки на операционната система, е възможно вместо <b>десетична точка</b> (US настройки) да се използва <b>десетична запетая</b> (BG настройки).</td>
+<td>Depending on the regional settings of the operating system, it is possible to use <b> decimal point </b> (US settings) instead of <b> decimal comma </b> (BG settings).</td>
 </tr></table>

 If the program expects a decimal point and instead you enter a number with a decimal comma or the opposite (to enter a decimal point, when a decimal comma is expected), the following error will be produced:

 ![](assets/chapter-2-1-images/08.Inches-to-centimeters-10.png)

-It is recommended to **change the settings of your computer**, in order to use a **decimal point**:
+It is recommended to **change the settings of your computer**, to use a **decimal point**:

 ![](assets/chapter-2-1-images/08.Inches-to-centimeters-11.png)

 ![](assets/chapter-2-1-images/08.Inches-to-centimeters-12.png)

-#### Testing in the Judge System
+#### Testing in the Judge system

 Test your solution here: [https://judge.softuni.bg/Contests/Practice/Index/649#1](https://judge.softuni.bg/Contests/Practice/Index/649#1).